-I am the owner and lead tutor of Juniper Street Tutoring, LLC, specializing in dyslexia and reading intervention.
+I am the founder, CEO, and lead tutor at Juniper Street Tutoring, LLC, specializing in dyslexia and reading intervention.
 I have a BA in English and ELA teaching endorsement form UW Seattle.
 I’ve been teaching for 13 years, with the past five focused on working with students with dyslexia while JST continues to support all subjects.

 Currently, I am completing my certification in the Wilson Reading System, a proven, multisensory approach to reading intervention that I have already been implementing for five years.
 I believe that every student’s learning journey is unique, and I take the time to understand their individual strengths and challenges.
 By building meaningful connections and tailoring instruction to their needs, I help students develop the skills and confidence to thrive academically and beyond.